Microsoft/azure-docs.pt-pt/articles/cosmos-db/create-sql-api-nodejs.md

 ## <a name="update-your-connection-string"></a>Atualizar a cadeia de ligação

-Agora, regresse ao portal do Azure para obter as informações da cadeia de ligação e copie-as para a aplicação.
+Now go back to the Azure portal to get the connection string details of your Azure Cosmos account.
+Copy the connection string into the app so that it can connect to your database.

-1. Na [portal do Azure](https://portal.azure.com/), em sua conta do Azure Cosmos, no painel de navegação esquerdo, clique em **chaves**e, em seguida, clique em **chaves de leitura/gravação**.
+1. In the [Azure portal](https://portal.azure.com/), in your Azure Cosmos account, in the left navigation click **Keys**, and then click **Read-write Keys**.
 Vai utilizar os botões de copiar no lado direito do ecrã para copiar o URI e a Chave Primária para o ficheiro `config.js` no próximo passo.

     ![Ver e copiar uma chave de acesso no portal do Azure, painel Chaves](./media/create-sql-api-dotnet/keys.png)